Teaching primary dance and don’t know where to start? These dance warm ups for primary will give a strong start your dance lesson plans.

 Stories In Motion – These themed movement stories are a great way to introduce range of movement in contexts that students can relate to.
 Simply choose and read a story aloud while your students follow the movement directions.

 Simon Says Dance Elements: You can use the classic game of “Simon Says” to review various dance elements.
 For example, the leader might say, “Simon says make round shape,” or “Simon says pose without using your feet as a base” and the students have to follow along.

-Meet me in the middle is another common game that you can add dance elements to.
+Meet me in the middle is another common game that you can add dance elements to – don’t forget to add background music in different styles.
 Form two lines on either side of the room, meet a partner in the middle and return to a different place in the line on the other side.
 The teacher gives instructions for how you will move when you meet in the middle.
 For example, “Join two body parts that aren’t your hands or your feet and move in a curved pathway to the end of the line”.

 Use the elements of dance to bring in vocabulary for the lesson and make it more involved or faster as the game goes on.
 You can even instruct students on how to move into the middle by describing the pathways, levels and dynamics that they will use with their locomotor movement.
 Adding music helps them get even more creative but start by just doing it in silence.